What We Do

-Our work is carried out by the volunteer board (Coordinating Collective), University of Victoria students and community volunteers, and staff.
+Our work is carried out by a volunteer board of directors, University of Victoria students and community volunteers, and staff.
 Our organization is made up of almost entirely students.

-The Vancouver Island Public Interest Research Group (VIPIRG) is a not-for-profit, student-funded, volunteer-driven community research and organizing group.
+The Vancouver Island Public Interest Research Group (VIPIRG) is a non-partisan, not-for-profit volunteer-driven community research and organizing group.
 VIPIRG operates a resource centre that is independent from the University of Victoria (UVic) and student society.
 Both students and community members are welcome to make use of our space and resources as well as participate in VIPIRG projects.

-Our priorities are sustainability, student engagement, poverty, harm reduction, and strengthening relationships with local indigenous nations.
+Our priorities are environmental sustainability, student engagement, poverty, and strengthening relationships with local indigenous nations.

 What We Do

 VIPIRG is a place where students and community members connect to work together on social justice and environmental issues.

 Students and community members oversee VIPIRG through a volunteer board (known as coordinating collective).
 VIPIRG staff and volunteers organize events, do action-oriented community-based research, sustain action over time through ongoing working groups, and publish educational materials based on VIPIRG’s current list of priorities.

 Students and community members can borrow from VIPIRG’s alternative resource library.
 This library houses books, magazines, zines and videos on a range of social, political and environmental issues.
 Check it out!

 Community-based research is an alternative to exploitive academic research of communities, and to promote mutual, respectful, and empowering partnerships between researchers and communities with research needs.

 We organize monthly educational events and workshops.
 VIPIRG staff and volunteers also organize an annual conference each year with the goal of making the University of Victoria campus and Victoria at large a better place to call home.